miohtama/ztanesh/README.rst

 Activate zsh for your user account as the default shell::

     sudo dscl . -create /Users/YOURUSERNAME UserShell /opt/local/bin/zsh
+    # or if you use Homebrew before: sudo dscl . -create /Users/YOURUSERNAME UserShell /usr/local/bin/zsh

 Other 'NIX operating systems
 ++++++++++++++++++++++++++++++